MicroEJ/docs/Trainings/trainingDebugGUIFreeze.rst

 - When a Java native method is called, it calls its C counterpart function in the RTOS task that runs the Core Engine.
   While the C function is running, no other Java methods can run because the Core Engine waits for the C function to finish.
-  Consequently, no Java thread can ever run again if the C function never returns.
+  Consequently, no thread can ever run again if the C function never returns.
   Therefore, spot any suspect native functions and trace every entry/exit to detect faulty code.

 Please refer to :ref:`implementation_details` if you encounter issues